storecast/django-oraclepool/README.txt

 Using mod_wsgi rather than mod_python may give a 25% added increase although this needs confirmation on a production instance.

+It should be remembered that there is also a very great deal of performance work that can be done at the database level.
+I have posted a page with some of the tips and tricks for improving database performance on my blog - http://python.blogs.ilrt.org/database-performance/

 Pooling alternatives
 --------------------